 Washington School Neighbors Community Gardens

 If you are interested in a plot at this future garden space, you may contact the WSN board (use the contact form on this website) to express your interest.
 Those who have been assigned a garden space are then responsible for amending your soil, planting whatever (well, it needs to be legal) it is you want to grow, watering, weeding, harvesting and cleaning up the space in the fall.
 Important note, please respect other folks’ plots and only take food from the plot you are growing in.
-You’ll have access to the shared tool shed at the garden, and a water source for watering your garden.
+You will have access to the shared tool shed at the garden, and a water source for watering your garden.
 To defray some of the costs of maintaining the garden equipment and raised beds, there is a suggested donation of $20 which you can make out to Washington School Neighbors, 77 West 11th Street, Holland, MI 49423 by May 1st of the given year (see here for more details on making donations).

 What you sow into the gardens you will reap.
 Gardeners are encouraged to support one another, sharing knowledge and building community.
 We understand people join the community garden for a number of great reasons, such as being able to eat the freshest green beans, teaching young children the joys of gardening, or growing flowers that can be cut and given to loved ones.
 Whatever reason compels you, we simply ask you maintain your leased space and demonstrate respect and care for this communal property.